 You want to develop your technical knowledge and practical skills and gain a better understanding of the management of different agricultural enterprises, or as an alternative to A-levels and gain university entry.

-Four GCSEs at grade 4 or above, including English, maths and science.
+Four GCSEs at grade 4 or above, including English, maths and double science.

 About crop production, animal production and machinery maintenance and operation delivered through a combination of lectures, resource based learning, practical sessions, visits and assignments.
 The second year of the course focuses more on enterprise and business management.

 To be in college three to four days a week and gain a wide variety of experience from practical work on the College farm and in association with our industry partners.
 Assessment includes both coursework and exams.

 Our industry partners include Rothamstead Research, who provide unique research capabilities for the UK.

 We are the only agricultural college in the country where students take an active role in first cut silage making.

 Our Duchy campus is home to Future Farm, a £10 million scheme including a state-of-the-art dairy unit, the campus occupies a 367-hectare estate with dairy, beef, sheep, arable and forage crops, plus a range of dry and wet habitats typical of the area.
 We also have an impressive portfolio of up-to-date farm machinery.